FavourTayo/VersaBuy-Analysis/README.md

 -	Bookcases led Furniture with 117% order growth, followed by Chairs (40%) and Tables (41%), showing strong demand.
 In Office Supplies, Appliances (92%) and Binders (84%) saw the most growth, though Binders lacked profitability.
 Copiers (222%) and Phones (78%) drove strong order growth in Technology.
 ### Regional Comparison
 -	The top three regions based on revenue, profit, average order value and order volume are Western Europe, Oceania, and Eastern Asia.
-##### Below is a chart the revenue patterns by region.
+##### Below is a chart showing revenue patterns over time.
 The entire regional dashboard can be downloaded <a href="https://github.com/FavourTayo/VersaBuy-Analysis/blob/main/Screenshot/Revenue%20dashboard.jpg">here</a>
 ![Screenshot](https://github.com/FavourTayo/VersaBuy-Analysis/blob/main/Screenshot/Historical%20revenue%20by%20region.jpg)
 -	Western Europe led in revenue and profit, driven by strong phone sales, with a 55.6% revenue increase and 44.9% profit growth despite a slight AOV drop.
 Oceania followed, showing high AOV ($1,692) and solid profit with fewer orders.
 Eastern Asia had strong margins and a 20.5% revenue and 29.1% profit rise, despite a decline in AOV efficiency.
 -	In terms of sales trends, Oceania and Western Europe showed the most consistent year-over-year growth across revenue and profit, with both showing over 100% revenue increase and 150%+ profit growth from 2021 to 2024.
 Southern Asia, despite flat AOV, had the highest profit growth (229.6).
 -	Sales distribution by subcategory varies by region, with Western Europe having the highest technology sales share at 7.77%, while Oceania leads in furniture sales at 5.73%.
 Southern Asia has the lowest office supplies share at 1.5%.
 Profit trends highlight Eastern Asia’s early dominance in 2021, but Southern Asia and Oceania take the lead in subsequent years, with Western Europe showing steady profit growth.
-##### Below is a chart revenue of sub-category in each region
+##### Below is a chart showing revenue of sub-category in each region
 ![Screenshot](https://github.com/FavourTayo/VersaBuy-Analysis/blob/main/Screenshot/Revenue%20by%20subcategories.jpg)
 - AOV trends show Eastern Asia leading in 2021 with 182.28% growth, but Southern Asia takes over in 2022 and 2023, while Oceania peaks in 2024 at 165.88%.
 Central America consistently lags in AOV growth but had a leading order volume in 2021 and 2022 until western Europe surpassed it 2023 and 2024.
 - The bottom regions, Southern US, Canada, and Central Asia, have significantly lower revenue and profit, with Central Asia even reporting a negative profit.